momiji15/dscott/content/about.md

 # Current Research Interests

 <i>I am interested in how we talk about health, how we map health, and how we visualize health.
 I combine geographic information systems(GIS), data science, visualization with public health methodology in better understand the relationships with health and various phenomena across physical and virtual spaces.
-In addition, I also combine public health and GIS models in order to create innovative mobile and web apps for health interventions.</i>
+In addition, I also combine public health and GIS models in order to create innovative mobile and web apps for health interventions and health communication.</i>

 ## Public Health
 I am interested in women veteran's health issues in terms of access for female veterans and overall satisfaction with the Veteran's Health Administration.
 I am also interested in health communication and ways we can improve disseminating evidence-based health information to the general public along with specific groups such as educators and community groups.